-We encourage all students to apply for financial aid online at fafsa.gov or at caldreamact.org (for AB540 students).
+We encourage all students to apply for financial aid online at studentaid.gov or at caldreamact.org (for AB540 students).
 Processing is fastest and most accurate when completing your application online.
-If you want to request a paper application, you may print one from the websites above or you may contact the Federal Student Aid Information Center at (800) 433-3243 (for the FAFSA) or the California Student Aid Commission at (888) 224-7268 (for the CADAA).
+You may also apply using the myStudentAid app available on the Apple App store for (IOS) or Google Play (Android).
+If you want to request a paper application, you may print one from the websites above or you may contact the Federal Student Aid

+Information Center at (800) 433-3243 (for the FAFSA) or the California Student Aid Commission at (888) 224-7268 (for the CADAA).